MaastrichtU-IDS/get-started-with-docker/CONTRIBUTING.md

 1. Ensure the workshop is working before sending a pull request 🧪
 2. Update the `README.md` with details of changes, this includes new environment variables, exposed ports, useful file locations and container parameters 📝
-3. [Send a pull request](https://github.com/MaastrichtU-IDS/get-started-with-docker/compare) to the `master` branch, answer the questions in the pull request message 📤
+3. [Send a pull request](https://github.com/MaastrichtU-IDS/get-started-with-docker/compare) to the `main` branch, answer the questions in the pull request message 📤
 4. Project contributors will review your change as soon as they can ✔️

 ## Versioning process